MathewBiddle/ioos_code_lab/_sources/content/ioos_installation_conda.md

 So it's easier than `pip install` and, thanks to binary relocation, more powerful than python wheels.
 System-level installation of libraries and admin privileges are not required.
-Check out [Travis Oliphant's blog piece](http://technicaldiscovery.blogspot.com/2013/12/why-i-promote-conda.html) for more info.
+Check out [Travis Oliphant's blog piece](https://technicaldiscovery.blogspot.com/2013/12/why-i-promote-conda.html) for more info.

 ## How to get help

 - Raise an issue [here](https://github.com/ioos/ioos_code_lab/issues)
 - Please get help on the [IOOS-tech Google Group](https://groups.google.com/forum/?hl=en#!forum/ioos_tech)

-## Appendix:
+## Appendix

 ### What to do when everything seems to be broken?